Jacksonville Guardianship Lawyer

 Home / Jacksonville Guardianship Lawyer

-At Law Office Of Douglas A. Oberdorfer, P.A., we understand that the decision to file for legal guardianship is a difficult one to make.
-Family members may even disagree over whether guardianship is the right step, or who should serve as guardian.
-We can explain your options, walk through the process and help you figure out the best path forward for your loved one.
+At the Law Office Of Douglas A. Oberdorfer, P.A., we understand that the decision to file for legal guardianship is a difficult one to make.
+Family members may even disagree over whether guardianship is the right step or who should serve as guardian.
+We can explain your options, walk through the process, and help you figure out the right path forward for your loved one.

 In Florida, the probate court reviews petitions for guardianship.
 For adults, the courts view guardianship as a serious intrusion on a person’s civil liberties and will only apply it if no other options are available.
 Once the court applies for the guardianship in Jacksonville, the subject is known as a “ward.”
 Generally speaking, guardianships apply in three circumstances:

-• Adults with a disability: Most often, these cases involve adults with mental disabilities who don’t have the capacity to care for themselves.
+2. Adults with a disability.
+Most often, these cases involve adults with mental disabilities who don’t have the capacity to care for themselves.
 Occasionally, they involve physical disabilities.
 If they can perform some tasks for themselves, but not all, they may receive a plenary adult guardianship.

-• Older adults with diminished capacity: These are the cases where someone who once had full capacity is slowly losing that ability due to health issues.
+3. Older adults with diminished capacity.
+These are the cases where someone who once had full capacity is slowly losing that ability due to health issues.
 If they did not arrange for an agent to make decisions on their behalf using a power of attorney or advance directive, they will need a guardian.

 Voluntary Vs. Involuntary Guardianship